simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2025 Nov 17 0030 UTC
+:Issued: 2025 Nov 18 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

 The greatest observed 3 hr Kp over the past 24 hours was 4 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Nov 17-Nov 19 2025 is 4.67 (NOAA Scale
+The greatest expected 3 hr Kp for Nov 18-Nov 20 2025 is 3.67 (below NOAA
-G1).
+Scale levels).

-NOAA Kp index breakdown Nov 17-Nov 19 2025
+NOAA Kp index breakdown Nov 18-Nov 20 2025

-             Nov 17       Nov 18       Nov 19
+             Nov 18       Nov 19       Nov 20
-00-03UT       3.67         3.00         2.67
+00-03UT       3.67         2.67         3.00
-03-06UT       4.67 (G1)    3.67         2.00
+03-06UT       3.67         2.00         2.33
-06-09UT       4.00         3.00         2.33
+06-09UT       3.00         2.33         2.00
-09-12UT       3.67         2.67         2.33
+09-12UT       2.67         2.33         1.67
-12-15UT       3.33         2.33         2.33
+12-15UT       2.33         2.33         1.33
-15-18UT       3.33         2.33         2.33
+15-18UT       2.33         2.33         1.33
-18-21UT       3.00         2.33         2.33
+18-21UT       2.33         2.33         2.00
-21-00UT       3.00         2.00         2.67
+21-00UT       2.00         2.67         2.33

-Rationale: G1 (Minor) geomagnetic storms are likely over 17 Nov due to a
+Rationale: No G1 (Minor) or greater geomagnetic storms are expected.
+No
-combination of a influence from a CME that left the Sun on 14 Nov and
-the anticipated influence of a negative polarity coronal hole.
+significant transient or recurrent solar wind features are forecast.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 17-Nov 19 2025
+Solar Radiation Storm Forecast for Nov 18-Nov 20 2025

-              Nov 17  Nov 18  Nov 19
+              Nov 18  Nov 19  Nov 20
-S1 or greater   10%      1%      1%
+S1 or greater    1%      1%      1%

-Rationale: There exists a slight chance for S1 (Minor) or greater solar
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
-radiation storms over 17 Nov due to potential from Region 4274 as it
-rotates further around the Suns W limb.
+No significant active region activity favorable for radiation storm
+production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24
+No radio blackouts were observed over the past 24 hours.
-hours.
-The largest was at Nov 16 2025 0817 UTC.

-Radio Blackout Forecast for Nov 17-Nov 19 2025
+Radio Blackout Forecast for Nov 18-Nov 20 2025

-              Nov 17        Nov 18        Nov 19
+              Nov 18        Nov 19        Nov 20
-R1-R2           55%           20%           10%
+R1-R2           15%           15%           15%
-R3 or greater   15%            1%            1%
+R3 or greater    1%            1%            1%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are are likely, with a
+Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts due
-slight chance for R3 (Strong), over 17 Nov due to the flare potential
+to isolated M-class flare activity will persit through 20 Nov due to the
-from Region 4274 just beyond the the Suns W limb.
-Only a slight chance
-remains for R1 events by 19 Nov.
+flare potential presented by AR 4284.

 ```